 In R. v.
 MacIsaac, the trial judge convicted the defendant of aggravated assault after he collided with the complainant during the course of a recreational hockey game.
 The trial judge determined the collision was a blindside hit, largely based on her view of how the play would have logically developed.
 This week, the Ontario Court of Appeal threw out the conviction and ordered a new trial, finding that she engaged in impermissible speculation not grounded in the evidence.
-Frank and Andrew argued the case at the Court of Appeal and their factum can be read here.
+Frank and Andrew argued the case at the Court of Appeal.
 Sean Fine discusses the case in the Globe and Mail.